vicenteg/cookiecutter-apache-beam/README.md

 To configure the Github Action in your fork, look at the [`.github/workflows/test.yaml`](.github/workflows/test.yaml) file.

-## Contributing

-Thank you for your interest in contributing!
-All contributions are welcome! 🎉🎊

-Please refer to the [`CONTRIBUTING.md`](CONTRIBUTING.md) file for more information.

 If you want to clone this repository you can do so to modify the template for the starter Beam project.

 This is a [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html), so you will need to modify the contents below `{{cookiecutter.project_slug}}`